connachermurphy/qsm-chicago/docs.typ

 In progress.
 ```

 The models presented below might strike you as restrictive and unrealistic.
 I have opted for an especially simple pair of models to demonstrate the basic mechanics of quantitative spatial models.
 This document will hopefully make the richer models of the literature more accessible.
 All quantitative spatial models (indeed, all economic models) necessarily abstract from certain features of reality.
-Results must always be interpreted in light of a researcher's modeling choices and the appropriateness of these choices for the research question.
+Results must always be interpreted in light of a researcher's modeling choices and the appropriateness of these choices for the research question at hand.

 // CM: note lack of housing market (and residential choice)
 // CM: citations (will include greater detail)